 After 10 weeks, allow the pits to come up to room temperature.
 Fill small pots with well-draining potting soil.
 Plant three pits in each pot and cover with a little soil.
 Place the containers in a sunny spot and keep the soil moist.
 When the seedlings are about 2 inches tall, remove the two weakest.

-They are ready for the garden when they reach about 8 to 12 inches.
+Seedlings are ready for transplanting into the garden when they reach about 8 to 12 inches.
 Before planting, harden off the seedlings by introducing them to outdoor conditions gradually.
 Place them in a sheltered outdoor spot, such as a porch, for a few hours each day, increasing the time each day for about one week.

 Plant them when all danger of frost has passed and the temperature is above 50 degrees.
 Space the trees appropriately.
 If you don't know whether the pits came from a standard or dwarf variety, space the trees 15 to 20 feet apart.
 Be patient because a cherry tree started from seed can take 10 years to bear fruit.

 The technique for planting cherry trees is similar to planting other trees.
 If you are planting bare-root stock, soak the roots in a bucket of water for two hours before planting.
 Dig the hole so that the roots can spread out without being bunched up.
 The hole should be about 18 inches deep and wide.

 Place the stock in the hole and spread out the roots.
 Have a helper hold the trunk while you backfill the soil.
 When the hole is about halfway filled, gently shake the trunk of the stock to help distribute soil among the roots.

 Continue filling, tamping down the soil to remove air pockets.
 The trunk of the tree will have a graft union, which is a pronounced bump in the trunk located a few inches up from the roots.
 The bump should be 2 or 3 inches above the soil when the tree is planted.